Changing Dashboard Cluster Lights

 Step 3: Desoldering SMD LEDs

-To desolder the original SMD LEDs, start by setting the soldering iron to set at least 360 °C. We would not recommend more for this work.
-The soldering tip does not matter in principle.
-However, you can make soldering easier if you use the Soldering tip the same width as the solder joint yourself.
-This allows the heat to be distributed evenly.
+Desoldering the original SMD LEDs starts by setting the soldering iron to at least 360°C. We wouldn’t recommend setting it any higher for this task.
+The soldering tip is generally not important, but you can make the soldering process easier by choosing a soldering tip that is the same width as the soldering point itself.
+This way, the heat can be distributed evenly.

 INFO BOX: